-When you’re travelling on the road whether it be short or long distances, getting a flat tire is something that makes any driver a bit panicked.
+When you’re traveling on the road whether it be short or long distances, getting a flat tire is something that makes any driver a bit panicked.
 These things happen.
 It’s part of operating a motorized vehicle.
-Tires can go flat for a variety of reasons, something on the road could’ve punctured the tire, air can escape through the gaps between the tire and the rim as vehicle weight fluctuates through it, cold weather can also decrease your air pressure.
+Tires can go flat for a variety of reasons, something on the road could’ve punctured the tire, air can escape through the gaps between the tire and the rim as vehicle weight fluctuates through it, and cold weather can also decrease your air pressure.
 At Trubicars we have outlined what steps you can do to ensure you’re prepared when you experience a flat tire.

 Certainly, you shouldn’t wait until your tire is flat to make sure you will be prepared.
 Always ensure that your vehicle has a spare tire.
 Most vehicles also include the necessary tools you will need in order to change the tire.
 If not, you will need a lug wrench, a jack, and wheel wedges.
-If your vehicle is equipped with the necessities, it can often times be located at the back of the vehicle or under the floor.
+If your vehicle is equipped with the necessities, it can oftentimes be located at the back of the vehicle or under the floor.

 To prevent getting a flat tire, be sure to check your tire pressure frequently and check your tires for any potential damages.

 When it comes to changing your flat, here are the steps you should follow: